9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- Make Unfortunately, no posts, to be translated via settings.
 - Make ajax in widget when selecting article block to show a fail text.

 - ### ✅ Todo Documentation